skhiggins/Stata_guide/README.md

 #### Graphs
 * Save graphs with `graph export $results/figures/example_graph.eps, replace`, where `example_graph` would be replaced by the file name of the graph.
 	* For reproducible graphs, always specify the width and height dimensions in pixels using the `width` and `height` options (e.g. `width(600) height(400)`).
-  * To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in the RStudio Plots pane when you specify the `width` and `height` arguments in `ggsave()`.
+  * To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in Stata graphs pane when you specify the `width` and `height` arguments in `graph export`.
 * For higher (in fact, infinite) resolution, save graphs as .eps files.
 (This is better than .pdf given that .eps are editable images, which is sometimes required by journals.)
   * I've written a Python function [`crop_eps`](https://github.com/skhiggins/PythonTools/blob/master/crop_eps.py) to crop (post-process) .eps files when you can't get the cropping just right in Stata.